carrasquel/dominoes-counter/README.md

 ## Introduction

 Mobile Hybrid Application for Dominoes mathch points counting.
 This app was developed as a PWA using Onsen UI and Tulipan.js.
 Built with Monaca.
+This app can be built with Apache Cordova.

+## Testing in the Browser

+You can use any static file server tu execute the *www* folder as root, and test this application with Chrome as a mobile view.

 ## Screenhots